Seeding a Salesforce Sandbox

 - Read/write/modify access to the objects involved

-- If you have more than 1 instance for the app,then in the Restore dialog box, expand the instances, and then select the data that you want to restore, and then click Select Content.
+- If multiple instances are backed up, expand the instances, select the data that you want to restore, and then click Select Content.

 The Select restore type page appears.